ishneetknarang/Student_Manage/README.md

 # Student_Manage App
-IT is a student Management App .
+It is a student Management App .

 That stores the detail to student such as name, details, rollno and marks.
 It has features:-
 1.Add